chochain/tensorForth/README.md

     cd to your ten4 repo directory,
-    per your GPU card, update root Makefile to your desired CUDA_ARCH, CUDA_CODE type 'make all',
+    per your GPU card, update root Makefile to your desired CUDA_ARCH, CUDA_CODE type 'make all' to build
-    if all goes well, some warnings aside, cd to examples directory,

 #### build using IDE (Eclipse)